puddinbustra/wwnpretty/README.md

 This is not the official system for WWN, so you will have to manually install this one.
 To install, click 'install system' in Foundry, and then submit this system's manifest: https://raw.githubusercontent.com/puddinbustra/wwnpretty/main/system.json

-To install my version of Crash's roll hider, drop 'blind-roll-skills' into the "modules" folder in your foundry directory.
-It should then automatically show up.
+To install my version of Crash's roll hider, drop 'blind-roll-skills' from this system into the "modules" folder in your foundry directory.
+It should then automatically show up in Foundry's modules tab.

-Please note this system probably only compatible with Foundry 8.7 or so, so you may need to actively install that version from the Foundry website.
+Please note this system probably only compatible with Foundry 0.8.8 or so, so you may need to actively install that version from the Foundry website.

 # About